• 0Shopping Cart

 Trying to figure out if reversing your treatment is the right decision?

 For many, getting an aesthetic procedure like botox or fillers is a nerve-wracking experience.
 Many wonder if they will like the way they look after or have doubts about making a change.
-Although getting an aesthetic procedure is a major decision, many products can be reversed.
+Although getting an aesthetic procedure is a major decision, many products can be reversed, but it is important to note that going to an experienced injector to have the procedure done right in the first place, is best.

 Options for bad Botox